alozie/afndev/readme.md

 - **scripts**

-    This directory contains a variety of utility scrips that are not part of the build process.
-The current script types are `prebuild` and `postbuild`.
-These run before Drush make operations and after, respectively.
-Within each directory, any number of scripts is supported.
-As long as the file is executable, it can also be of any language.
-For example -
+    This directory contains a variety of utility scripts that are not part of the build process.
+These scripts may do things like generate release notes, execute local tests, pull a fresh db to a local machine, etc.

-        scripts/
-        ├── postbuild/
-        │   └── post.sh
-        └── prebuild/
-            └── pre.sh

 - **sites**